Park Hotels & Resorts Inc. (PK) and the Battle of Fundamentals vs. Technicals

 PK’s Market Performance

-PK stocks went down by -0.95% for the week, with a monthly jump of 4.35% and a quarterly performance of -2.19%, while its annual performance rate touched -12.60%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 4.52% for Park Hotels & Resorts Inc..
-The simple moving average for the period of the last 20 days is 1.30% for PK stocks with a simple moving average of -1.41% for the last 200 days.
+PK stocks went up by 6.81% for the week, with a monthly jump of 7.32% and a quarterly performance of 5.59%, while its annual performance rate touched -8.63%.
+The volatility ratio for the week stands at 2.48% while the volatility levels for the past 30 days are set at 4.04% for Park Hotels & Resorts Inc..
+The simple moving average for the period of the last 20 days is 9.13% for PK stocks with a simple moving average of 6.63% for the last 200 days.

 Analysts’ Opinion of PK